Szybet/WatchySourcingHub/README.md

 And for the people who bought a watchy from aliexpress and then went to SQFMI to complain... what the **** ** ***** **** ***.
 No further comment.

-The rest of the repo is about those alternative clones
+The rest of the repo is about those alternative clones, There is also infortmation about communities, firmwares, 3D printed case and more which also concern the watchy v3

 <sub>The USB-C 1.0 watchy is now depracated.
 To find info about it, look into watchy-usbc folder.
 The rest of this repo contains info about the replacement of it. the USB-C 2.0 version that is currently sold</sub>